Earth Island Institute

-The Earth Island Institute is a non-profit environmental group founded in 1982 by David Brower.
+The Earth Island Institute is an American non-profit environmental group founded in 1982 by David Brower.
 Located in Berkeley, California, it supports activism around environmental issues through fiscal sponsorship that provides the administrative and organizational infrastructure for individual projects.

 Earth Island Journal

 Earth Island Institute publishes a quarterly periodical entitled Earth Island Journal, edited by Maureen Nandini Mitra.
 Content is largely dedicated to investigative pieces and showcases environmental grassroots movements as well as environmental reporting and commentary from around the world.
 The publication has received industry awards for "uncovering stories ignored by larger media outlets," including a 2019 Izzy Award for independent media.

 Brower Youth Awards

 Earth Island has presented the Brower Youth Awards, named for founder David Brower, to six young environmental leaders since 2000.

 Dolphin-safe labeling

 Earth Island Institute is the standard-bearer for dolphin-safe tuna labeling in the United States.
 The organization works to verify or reject domestic tuna as dolphin-safe.